LaxarJS/laxar/docs/manuals/configuration.md

 ## The Configuration Service

 The LaxarJS configuration is exposed as the widget service injection `axConfiguration` with a single method `get( key, fallback )`.
-The `key`-parameter is the path within the configuration object (passed to `laxar.bootstrap`), and the (optional) `fallback` is returned as a default value if the key was not set in the configuration.
+The `key`-parameter is the path within the configuration object (passed to `laxar.create`), and the (optional) `fallback` is returned as a default value if the key was not set in the configuration.

 For example, let us assume that the controller of a `"plain"` activity called `my-activity` wants to enable some kind of compatibility behavior for a special _foo_ environment by exposing a Boolean configuration `fooMode`.
 By default, the option should be disabled, as compatibility with foo involves jumping through some hoops.